BigYuns/un_data_api/README.md

 Lucky for you, I have already written and saved the file that generates the active docs.
 Here are 3scale's docs for Active Docs https://support.3scale.net/howtos/api-configuration#ConfigureActiveDocs .

 1. Go to your admin portal.
-2. Click on "API"
+2. Click on "API".
-3. Click on "Active Docs"
+3. Click on "Active Docs".
-4. Click "Create a new spec"
+4. Click "Create a new spec".
-5. Give the spec a name and system_name
+5. Give the spec a name and system_name.
 6. Get the spec.
 The only thing you will need to change is the "basePath" to the base url of your project.
 Go to un_data_active_doc_spec.json

 ```json